I-NERGY/DeepTSF/README.md

 * ```future_covs_uri``` (default None), the uri of the online time series file to use as future covariates.
 If future_covs_uri is not None, then this is the file DeepTSF will use as future covariates.

+* ```day_first``` (default true), whether the date has the day before the month in timeseries file.

+* ```multiple``` (default false), whether to train on multiple timeseries.
+This applies to the main time series.
+Covariates can be multivariate, but the number of time series must be the same as the main time series.
+The only exception to this is if we have multiple time series and a single past or future covariate.
+In this case, we consider this series to be the covariate to all the main time series.

+* ```from_mongo``` (default false), whether to read the dataset from mongodb, or from other sources.
+If this is true, it overrides all other options (series_csv, series_uri)

+* ```mongo_name``` (default rdn_load_data), which mongo file to read

+## Data pre-processing

+### Description of this step

+For each component of each time series, outlier detection is optionally conducted by removing values that differ more than an arbitrary number (defined by the user) of standard deviations from their monthly average, or that are zero in the case of a non-negative time series.
+Outliers are replaced by missing values.
+Subsequently, missing data may be imputed by using a weighted average of historical data and simple interpolation as proposed by Peppanen et al. This imputation method is analyzed below in more detail.

+### Imputation method
+This method imputes the timeseries using a weighted average of historical data and simple interpolation.
+The weights of each method are exponentially dependent on the distance to the nearest non NaN value.
+More specifficaly, with increasing distance, the weight of simple interpolation decreases, and the weight of the historical data increases.
+The imputation result is calculated based on the following formulas:
+$$ w = e^{a d_i} $$
+$$ result = w L + (1 - w) H $$

+ where $L$ is the simple interpolation, $H$ the historical data and $d_i$ the distance. $a$ is a constant that determines how quickly simple interpolation will lose its significance to the result.
+The parameters of the pipeline associated with this method are presented below, along with all parameters of data pre-processing:

+### Parameters of the pipeline
 TODO: Check that
 * ```resolution``` (default 15), the resolution that all datasets will use.
 If this is not the resolution of a time series, then it is resampled to use that resolution.
 In case of single timeseries, all prepprocessing is done in this resolution.
 In other words resampling is done before prosocessing.
 In case of multiple timeseries however, the resolution is infered from load_raw_data.
 All preprosessing is done using the infered resolution and this afterwards resampling is performed.